Asynchronous Majority Dynamics in Preferential Attachment Trees: Introduction

 \subsection{Our Results and Techniques}

 We focus our attention on trees, the simplest graphs outside the reach of prior techniques.
 In addition to modeling certain types of social networks (including hierarchical ones, or communication networks in which redundancy is expensive), and forming the backbone of many more, trees already present a number of technical challenges whose absence enabled the prior results.
+We study preferential attachment trees, which are well-studied graphs with rich structure\footnote{The more general preferential attachment graphs are a popular model of real networks.}.
 Our main result is the following:

 \begin{theorem} Let $G$ be a tree.
-Then with probability $1-o(1)$, asynchronous majority dynamics in $G$ stabilizes in a \correct majority if: \begin{itemize} \item $G$ is formed according to the preferential attachment model.\footnote{That is, $G$ is created by adding nodes one at a time.
+Then with probability $1-o(1)$\footnote{As $n\to \infty$ the probability converges to $1$, where $n$ is the number of nodes in $G$.}, asynchronous majority dynamics in $G$ stabilizes in a \correct majority if: \begin{itemize} \item $G$ is formed according to the preferential attachment model.\footnote{That is, $G$ is created by adding nodes one at a time.
 When a node is added, it attaches a single edge to a random previous node, selected proportional to its degree.} \item $G$ is a balanced, $M$-ary tree of any degree.\footnote{That is, $G$ can be rooted at some node $v$.
 All non-leaf nodes have $M$ children, and all leaves have the same distance to $v$.} \end{itemize} \end{theorem}

 \paragraph*{Beyond Prior Tools.} In prior work~\cite{FeldmanILW14}, the authors have two key ideas.
 Without yet getting into full details, one key idea crucially invokes sparsity to claim that most pairs of nodes $u,v$ have distance $d(u,v) = \Omega(\ln n /\ln \ln n)$, which allows them to conclude that after $O(n\ln n/\ln \ln n)$ steps, most nodes are announcing a \correct opinion.